AUP-CS2091/Syllabus/README.md

 arrangements, and especially during the Drop/Add and Exam Periods.

 ### Grading Policy
-* 10% Midterm exam
+* 20% Midterm exam
-* 30% Final exam
 * 10% Lab
 * 20% Homework
+* 20% Projects 1 and 2
-* 30% Projects
+* 30% Final project and exam

 ### Learning Outcome
 Students will learn in parallel the fundamental ideas of Data Science as